Noble County Courthouse (Indiana)

-The Noble County Courthouse is a historic courthouse in Albion, Noble County, Indiana.
+The Noble County Courthouse is a historic courthouse in Albion, Indiana.
 It was designed by E.O.
 Fallis & Co. and was built in 1887.
 It is a 2 1/2-story, Richardsonian Romanesque style red brick building with limestone trim.
 It has a steep hipped roof topped by a massive square center tower.

 It was listed on the National Register of Historic Places in 1981.
 It is located in the Albion Courthouse Square Historic District.